 At the GSHPA, we advocate the value of a combustion-free approach to meeting heating and cooling needs.
-Consumers have varied needs from reliable heating and hot water to efficient cooling in urban and rural areas.

 District heating, the supply of heat to homes and businesses through a network of heat sharing pipes, can reduce heating bills in urban areas, and give communities more control over their heating and cooling needs and the timing of the supply of those needs.

 Energy services, such as a temporary reduction or increase in electricity demand ("demand side response"), can allow consumers to participate in the electricity system while reducing the need for new energy infrastructure by better resource management.